Advertisement

 What is it?

 “The most important car I’ve ever been involved in launching,” said Jeremy Thomson, the MD of Mazda UK at the launch of the CX-60.
-Yep, it’s the Japanese brand’s new flagship, and the vehicle it hopes will revive its fortunes after a tough period for the business during the Covid-19 pandemic.
+At that point this posh five-seat SUV was the Japanese brand's new flagship, although the larger seven-seat CX-80 has now picked up that mantle in Europe.
+The latter is essentially a long-wheelbase version of this car.

 Advertisement - Page continues below

 The CX-60 looks like a more bluff CX-5, but manages to still maintain Mazda’s refreshingly clean design instead of relying on overwrought styling lines and creases to stand out.
 We’d go for a trim level that includes black plastic wheelarches though – when they’re painted the same colour as the body the CX-60 can look a little slab-sided.
-Inside there’s seating for five, but no option for seven seats - that's expected from the forthcoming CX-80.
+Inside there’s seating for five, but no option for seven seats - that's the CX-80's domain.

 The CX-60 launched solely with a plug-in hybrid system that teams a 2.5-litre four-cylinder engine with an electric motor to drive all four wheels, with power going through an eight-speed automatic gearbox.
 The motor lives between the engine and gearbox and has its own clutch, so even when running in EV mode the car remains four-wheel drive.